xzlandy/Benchmark_CITEseq_DOGMAseq/README.md

 # Codes

-The codes for the comparison between DIG and LLL conditions are stored under the folder DIG_LLL.
-The codes for the comparison between CITE-seq and DOGMA-seq are stored under the folder DOGMA_CITE.
+The codes for the comparison between DIG and LLL conditions are stored under the folder **DIG_LLL**.
+The codes for the comparison between CITE-seq and DOGMA-seq are stored under the folder **DOGMA_CITE**.

 # Data

-The raw and processed data of CITE-seq and DOGMA-seq, including 8 samples for CITE-seq and 16 samples for DOGMA-seq, are deposited in Gene Expression Omnibus (GEO) (GSE200417).
+The raw and processed data of CITE-seq and DOGMA-seq, including 8 samples for CITE-seq and 16 samples for DOGMA-seq, are deposited in Gene Expression Omnibus (GEO) (**GSE200417**).

 # Questions